A daily blog of my robotics journey in SF, Summer 2025

 The week of 02.06. to 07.06.

 I spent the week working through the course.
-This took longer than expected, but it was very useful in developing an intuition of flow matching and diffusion models.
+It took longer than expected, but it was very helpful in developing intuition for flow matching and diffusion models.

 Meta released its V-JEPA 2 model and paper.
 V-JEPA is a world model (physics-grounded video generation) and therefore relevant to robotics.